mui/material-ui/docs/src/pages/system/basics/basics-ja.md

 #### 例

-We can create a component that supports some CSS grid properties like `grid-gap`.
-By supplying `spacing` as the `themeKey` we can reuse logic enabling the behavior we see in other spacing properties like `padding`.
+You can create a component that supports some CSS grid properties like `grid-gap`.
+By supplying `spacing` as the `themeKey` you can reuse logic enabling the behavior we see in other spacing properties like `padding`.

 ```jsx
 import styled from 'styled-components';